skybert/skybert-net/src/emacs/blistering-fast-navigation.md

 Whatever you use Emacs for, you'll definitely want these packages set up to get blistering fast code and file navigation.

-## Blistering fast M-x Install
+## Blistering fast M-x

-[smex](http://www.emacswiki.org/emacs/Smex) and you'll never look back.
-It makes you so much faster in Emacs as it not only auto completes whatever you do with =M-x=, but it also remembers what you did previously, listing often used commands at the top.
+Install [smex](http://www.emacswiki.org/emacs/Smex) and you'll never look back.
+It makes you so much faster in Emacs as it not only auto completes whatever you do with ```M-x```, but it also remembers what you did previously, listing often used commands at the top.

 <img src="/graphics/2014/emacs-smex.gif" alt="Emacs using smex for minibuffer completion"/>